 This section details how you can access specialist support through a referral from your Consultant or CNS at University Hospitals Bristol NHS Foundation Trust.

-Xander Cook, Youth@Heart's Youth Worker, supports young people aged 16-24 who have congenital heart disease.
+Xander Cook and Monet Williams, Youth@Heart's Youth Workers, supports young people aged 15-24 who have congenital heart disease.

 We hope you find these pages useful and would welcome any feedback on the 'digibooks' to Vanessa.Garratt@uhbw.nhs.uk